PatrickJS/cli-book/chapter-one/chapter-one.md

 You can do anything from the command line.
 Anything you can't do, you can build.
 The best part about the command line is that it has never been easier to create complex and powerful command line tools.

 **important** - Your computer will try to run any command you give it.
-While some distructive commands may require certian privliges, others do not.
+While some destructive commands may require certain privleges, others do not.
 Be safe while using the terminal.

-##Accessing the command line
+## Accessing the Command Line

 Depending on your operating system, the command line may be called something slightly different.
 In OS X it's called "terminal".
 In Windows it's called "command prompt".
 These both refer the to operating systems version of the command prompt.